marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 be greased as described in {{!RFC9287}}.

 Once ICE has completed, the client immediately initiates a normal QUIC handshake using the server's address from the nominated address pair.
 The ICE connectivity checks should have created the necessary NAT bindings for the client's first flight to reach the server and for the server's first flight to reach the client.

-# NAT Traversal using the NAT Traversal QUIC Extension
+# NAT Traversal Using the NAT Traversal QUIC Extension

 QUIC's path validation mechanism can be used to establish the required NAT mappings that allow for a direct connection.
 Once the NAT mappings are established, QUIC's connection migration can be used to migrate the connection to a direct path.
 During the path validation phase, multiple different paths might be established in parallel.
-When using QUIC Multipath {{MULTIPATH}}, these paths may be used at the some time, however, the mechanism described in this document does not require the use of QUIC multipath.
+When using QUIC Multipath {{MULTIPATH}}, these paths may be used at the same time; however, the mechanism described in this document does not require the use of QUIC multipath.

 Although ICE is not directly used, the logic run on the client makes use of ICE's candidate pairing logic (see especially {{Section 6.1.2.2 of RFC8445}}).
 Implementations are free to implement different algorithms as they see fit.

-This mode needs be negotiated during the handshake, see {{negotiate-extension}}.
+This mode needs to be negotiated during the handshake; see
+{{negotiate-extension}}.

 ## Gathering Address Candidates